Connect

 Give Them a Try

-Next time you take a beach vacation, make sure to try out these exercises.
 All can be done alone or in a group setting.
-Bear crawls, sand squats, push-ups, and walking lunges are some of the excellent sand workouts to keep in shape when you’re at the beach.
+Bear crawls, sand squats, push-ups, and walking lunges are excellent sand workouts to stay in shape when you’re at the beach so you can take a dip, and do them again!

 Enjoy your workout!